 Here's an easy way to separate tire kickers from real customers with real needs.
 Claudia is a graphic designer with her own business.
 She has a website, but people call Claudia night and day anyway to ask about her experience and pricing.
 Claudia isn't the cheapest graphic designer around.
 (Why would she want to be?)
 She needs to establish that a prospect has enough need--enough business pain--to be willing to pay her fees.

 NAOMI: Oh, hi, Claudia; this is Naomi Johnson from Expert Coders.
 Do you have a minute?
 I have some questions about your services.

 NAOMI: Well, my situation is that my boss asked me to compile a spreadsheet of graphic designers for a design project we're thinking about.

 Claudia is a business owner.
-She doesn't have time to sit on the phone sharing information that is already available on her website, in order for someone's assistant to create a spreadsheet that may get a ten-second glance.
+She doesn't have time to sit on the phone sharing information that is available on her website, in order for someone's assistant to create a spreadsheet that may get a 10-second glance.

 Claudia has to know if Expert Coders is serious about its design need.